 Covergirl ran a tie-in advertising campaign based on the decadent styles of the citizens of the Capital.
 That anyone thought this was a good idea speaks volumes about the way people reacted to the intended villains of the films - an upperclass of petty snobs with ridiculous outfits.

 Quite a lot of people take Idiocracyseriously, pointing to the (purported) stupidity of modern pop culture as proof that this movie is a good predictor of the future.
 This causes so much Hype Backlash that it scares some people away by making the movie seem very preachy and Anvilicious when it's really just a goofy, high-concept comedy running on Rule of Funny.

-Supposedly, the graphic rape in I Spit on Your Grave was supposed to be shocking and horrifying.
+Supposedly, the graphic rape in I Spit on Your Grave was supposed to be shocking and horrifying - you know, like a rape scene.
 When Roger Ebert reviewed it, he listened to what his fellow audience members said regarding it, and "if they seriously believed the things they were saying, they were vicarious sex criminals."

 Jarhead includes a scene in which the Marines cheer for Apocalypse Now.
 On the commentary track, it is noted that marines never see anti-war movies as such; the book the movie is based on goes so far as to say that there are ''no'' true anti-war movies precisely because this trope will always kick in.
 Case in point: there are tales of Marines cheering the "soldier mutilates an Iraqi corpse" scene in Jarhead.

 The 1970 film Joe starred Peter Boyle as a working-class reactionary who fantasizes about murdering hippies (and does so in the film's climax).
 Boyle was horrified to find audiences cheering the character at screenings, and reportedly turned down the role of Popeye Dole in The French Connection at least partly out of fear of inspiring a similar reaction.